radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-okta-integration.md

 ![Runtime View](Media/runtime-view.jpg)

-### (Optional) Extend Virtual View with New Okta Attributes
+### (Optional) Extend Virtual View with Custom Okta Attributes

 Virtual views are based on a metadata configuration file containing default attributes describing users, groups and applications in the Okta Universal Directory.
-If you have custom attributes in Okta that you would like to expose in your virtual view, follow the steps in this section to add them.
+If you have custom attributes in Okta they will automatically be returned in your virtual view.
+However, if you would like to use those source attributes in synchronization pipeline mappings follow the steps in this section to add them to the RadiantOne schema.

 The following steps assume an attribute named MyCustomAttribute has been implemented in Okta.